Sanjana-Rao12/DIP/README.md

 The backend of the application is powered by Flask, which serves the following purposes:
 1. Loading the pre-trained weather prediction model.
 2. Accepting image input from the user.
-3. Running the model to predict the weather condition ( Because of the memory issue we are not able to upload the models folder in github. so we have created a document which contains the models link in it and uploaded the document in the github)
+3. Running the model to predict the weather condition. ( Because of the memory issue we are not able to upload the models folder in github. so we have created a document which contains the models link in it and uploaded the document in the github)
 4. Returning the prediction result as a response.

 The frontend was developed using basic HTML, CSS, and JavaScript integrated with Flask.
 It provides: